-Working as a sub-contractor can give you the freedom to make your own schedule, and it can also provide you with tax advantages you do not get when you are an employee.
-As a sub-contractor, for example, you can take several deductions on your taxes for business-related expenses.
+Working as a subcontractor can give you the freedom to make your own schedule, and it can also provide you with tax advantages you do not get when you are an employee.
+As a subcontractor, for example, you can take a variety deductions on your taxes for business-related expenses.

 Tools and Supplies

 If you use a vehicle for your business, you can deduct a portion for business purposes from your taxes.
 To do this, you can deduct an allowance for each mile you drive or you can keep track of the actual maintenance expenses related to your car and then deduct that amount.
+The mileage deduction for 2021 is 56 cents per mile.
 If you want to use the mileage method, keep a logbook of the miles you drive for business purposes.